 Don’t use the excuse of being married and having a ring influence you into mistreating your husband.
 How you serve him food, how you talk to her etc should be out of love and respect.
 Your tone of voice, body language and gestures can communicate disrespect especially after a fight or disagreement.
 For me even when I have a fight with my husband that’s when I cook the best dishes.
 I just think in my mind, ‘You think you are fighting me eh?
 I am gonna feed you!’
 He will realise that I am upset with the situation not with him as a person.
 We should respect each other.
 When you respect the other spouse you choose your words well.
 There was a time when I slept in a bit late which led to late preparations of food for the kids.
 My husband came to the kitchen just when my daughter also came in asking for her hair to be done and he got upset and raise his voice asking about the delay.
 I also got upset but I didn’t shout back at him and later he realised his mistake from my quiet demeanour and came to apologise and we hugged.
 Peace.
 Assuming I had shouted back it would have led to a prolonged and unnecessary tension between us.
 In times of challenges, don’t just say anything.
 In the throes of an argument choose your words carefully because words once they are spoken can never be taken back even after apologising.
 It also takes a long time for others to forget about hurtful words spoken during a disagreement.
 Choose your words carefully.

 Learn how to communicate with your spouse.
 Whatever plans you make, communicate with your spouse.
 If your parents are coming over for the weekend, tell your spouse early and not when they get to the gate.
 Share your dreams and visions together.
-Talk also about sex with respect to what you are comfortable with and what pleases you most.
-If both of you are comfortable with a particular sex position then go ahead with it.
+Talk also about love making with respect to what you are comfortable with and what pleases you most.
+If both of you are comfortable with a particular position then go ahead with it.
 If a particular position makes you feel awkward communicate it to your partner so they can adjust or correct it to what pleases you as a man or woman.
 Your spouse cannot read your mind.